 All too often Christmas window displays are left unchanged until the middle of January, at least a week after most customers have already recycled their tree into wood chippings.
 The superstitious would say this is bad luck, but old wives’ tales aside, it is easy to see how this could harm a shop’s image.
 Retail is indeed a fast-paced industry, but with just a little forward planning it is possible to keep up.

 Setting dates in the shop diary for window-display Change Days is an excellent way to ensure your shop is always current.
 Designating fixed dates for these overhauls signals to everyone working in the shop that this is an important activity that must be done on time.
 However; fixing dates just for new installations is not enough.
 Time for preparation, planning and manufacture of displays must also be accounted for, as must the removal and disposal or storage of previous displays.
 So it is advisable to always be working around three months ahead so that things don’t get squeezed too close the deadline and either rushed at the last minute or dropped completely.

-Being organised takes the pressure off, and gives the chance to make things fun.
+Being organised takes the pressure off your visual merchandising, and gives the chance to make things fun.

 For example, Twelfth Night could be a good time for a staff do (particularly if the Christmas period was too intense to arrange a party), during which you collectively and therefore quickly strip out all trace of Christmas, before heading out for a reward meal.

 Knowing how many different display themes and ideas you will need to come up with is very useful, whether you plan to delegate displays to a freelance Visual Merchandiser or do it all yourself in-house.
 Keeping a spreadsheet or other type of ideas list means you can add new ideas as and when they come up, and track old or previously used ones so that annual displays don’t become repetitive.
 This also encourages and enables you to plan and prepare in advance, so you can be ready for an efficient installation, with minimal disruption to the shop floor.